plutomi/plutomi/README.md

 ## Infra

 Plutomi is deployed to AWS using [CDK](https://aws.amazon.com/cdk/).
 A couple of resources are created like a [Fargate](https://aws.amazon.com/fargate/) service which runs the [web app](/packages/web) (NextJS) and [api](/packages/api/) (Rust with Axum) in a private subnet as well as a NAT instance using [fck-nat](https://fck-nat.dev/) for outbound traffic.
 We use [SES](https://aws.amazon.com/ses/) for sending emails and have an event processing pipeline to handle things like opens, clicks, bounces, and custom app events like `totp.requested` or `invite.sent`.
+We use [Lambda](https://aws.amazon.com/lambda/) to process events and they are written in Rust with [Cargo Lambda](https://www.cargo-lambda.info/).
 We use Cloudflare for DNS, CDN, WAF and other goodies - make sure to add a [Cache Rule](https://developers.cloudflare.com/cache/how-to/cache-rules/) to ignore `/api` routes.

+## TODO Remove the below, copied and pasted for some notes while testing out remix

 Then...
 Cache eligibility